trash4299/Vern-s-Video-Project/README.md

 This was my year-end project for my AP Computer Science A course.
 It was meant to emulate an interface for a video store like Blockbuster, where people can come and rent movies.
 I already turned it in, but I am coming back to it and I wnat to add the following list of updates:

+-autoscan and browse option for where the memberlist and movielist is (side note for me: create it for memberlist first and then copy it to movielist)

 -add security like password system

 -password to delete accounts